medicamin/bludit-plugin-tinymce-custom-css/README.md

 # Bludit Plugin: Tinymce Custom css
-Loads your custom CSS file into the [bludit](http://bludit.com/) TinyMCE editor.
+Loads your custom CSS file into the [bludit](http://bludit.com/) TinyMCE editor textarea.
 - The css file is under css/editor.css
 - No need to flush the browser cache every time you edit the css file, just make a hard refresh!